 The introduction of new products in a dynamic market environment presents significant business challenges.
 Product development commitments and expenditures must be made well in advance of product sales.
-The success of a new product depends on accurate forecasts of long-term market demand and future technology developments.
+The market reception of new products depends on accurate projections of long-term customer demand, which by their nature are uncertain.